 Incremental backup means to backup files that are changed since the last backup (full or incremental).
 Recovery requires ALL linked incremental backups, and the full backup;

 Differential backup means to backup files that are changed since the last full backup.
-Recovery requires A differential backup and the full backup;
+Recovery requires the latest differential backup and the full backup;

-It can be clearly understood from above that the difference between incremental and differential backup is different backup basis and different recovery requirements.
+It can be clearly understood from above that the difference between incremental and differential backup, which needs different backup basis and recovery requirements.
 Then, detailed information on these backup types will be introduced below.

 What is Full Backup?